Washington Navy Yard

 Washington Navy Yard History

-In 1945, its name changed to the U.S. Naval Gun Factory, and it continued crafting guns and ammunition until the 1960s.
+- In 1945, its name changed to the U.S. Naval Gun Factory, and it continued crafting guns and ammunition until the 1960s.

-Washington Navy Yard Asbestos Use
+How Did Washington Navy Yard Use Asbestos?

-As with most shipyards in the past, Washington Navy Yard used asbestos in its daily operations.
-Documents dating back to 1918 indicate that metal blocks contained over 65% asbestos that was molded into the backs of cannons.
+For instance, documents dating back to 1918 indicate that metal blocks contained over 65% asbestos that was molded into the backs of cannons.

 Asbestos was also found in: